 "One of the amazing things about Seven Samurai is that there are a lot of characters.
 And considering you have so many, and they all have shaved heads, and you’ve got good guys and bad guys and peasants, you get to understand a lot of them without too much being said.

-Contrary to most of his early influences, like Arthur Lipsett, whom Lucas never met, his relationship with Kurosawa evolved into a personal one after the release of Star Wars in the late 70s.
+Contrary to most of his early influences, like Arthur Lipsett, whom Lucas never actually met, his relationship with Kurosawa evolved into a personal one after the release of Star Wars in the late 70s.
 Kurosawa had fallen out of favor with the Japanese film industry, and the world had moved on since the success of Yojimbo.
 His last film, Dersu Uzala, released in 1975 (and a strong contender for influences on The Empire Strikes Back), had been a Russian co-production, and his only film since 1970’s Dodes’ka-den.
 Kurosawa now in his 70s, was depressive and at times even suicidal, facing an ever increasing uphill struggle to get even small, personal movies into production.
 Lucas on the other hand was coming off of Star Wars, and could presumably have made Paint Drying as his next film if he wanted to, so eager were 20th Century Fox to get more of the Star Wars magic.
 Seizing this opportunity, Lucas joined with Coppola, famous after his Godfather films had taken the world by storm, and asked 20th Century Fox to chip in and help Toho Studios put Kurosawa’s then latest effort, Kagemusha (1980) into production.
 As Lucas tells the story, it was almost a Godfather-like situation of him asking Alan Ladd Jr., then president at Fox, to do this one favor for him.
 And so, in-between the release of The Empire Strikes Back and the production of Return of the Jedi, Lucas and Coppola joined Kurosawa in Japan for the production of Kagemusha AKA The Shadow Warrior, with Lucas jumping at the opportunity to see his idol on the job, and observing intently how he worked.
-Years later, in 1989, he joined with Steven Spielberg to present Kurosawa with his honorary Oscar.
+Years later, in 1990, he joined with Steven Spielberg to present Kurosawa with his honorary Oscar.

 Akira Kurosawa passed away in 1998.